 In general, when an appropriate channel width and shape are provided to a restored marsh plain, tidal flows will naturally adjust the channel depth to produce optimum hydrodynamic conditions during peak flood tide and ebb tide.
 However, in the design of the proposed Marsh platform, the channel depth at the outlet to the Hudson River is limited by (1) design of tidal-channel slope through the marsh, (2) maximum allowable marsh-platform elevations to avoid ingress of undesirable plant species, and (3) establishment of a minimum channel invert elevation at the downgradient extent to maintain proper tidal drainage and flushing.
 For the purposes of this design, the platform elevation will target a relatively flat surface with an elevation of +1.56 feet (NAVD88).
-The channel depth at the outlet will be approximately 1.5 feet, with a channel-invert elevation range between -0.5 and 0.5 feet (NAVD88) (mean tide line) to ensure that the channel runs dry before mean low tide (-1.445 feet).
-Due to these limitations, the longitudinal profile of the restored channel network will have a very subtle slope (i.e., <1%) that will be designed to promote generally unrestricted floodtide flow into the marsh while also promoting adequate flushing action during ebb tide (i.e., primarily to promote the removal of undesirable detritus and invasive plant seeds, and to promote proper nutrient and sediment cycling).
+The approximate channel depth at the outlet is assumed to be approximately 1.0 feet.
+The final design will define the invert elevation of the channel to provide a subtle (i.e., <1%) longitudinal slope, and at an elevation to ensure that the channel runs dry before mean low tide (-1.445 feet).
+The overall objective will be designed to promote generally unrestricted floodtide flow into the marsh while also promoting adequate flushing action during ebb tide (i.e., primarily to promote the removal of undesirable detritus and invasive plant seeds, and to promote proper nutrient and sediment cycling).